-Johannes research objective is to contribute to better informed decision making and thereby to making better decisions for individuals as well as for organizations.
-He conceptualized and validated a six dimensional scale for measuring good, proactive decision making (PDM).
-He showed that PDM explains a substantial share of life satisfaction, i.e., who is more proactive in his or her decision making is more satisfied with his or her life, and that PDM can be trained in decision making courses.
-Taken together, these empirical findings suggest that decision-making courses positively affect participants’ lives.
+Johannes’s research objective is to contribute to better-informed decision making and thereby make better decisions for individuals and organizations.
+He conceptualized and validated a six-dimensional scale for measuring good, proactive decision-making (PDM).
+He showed that PDM explains a substantial share of life satisfaction, i.e., those who are more proactive in their decision making are more satisfied with their life, and that PDM can be trained in decision-making courses.
+These empirical findings suggest that decision-making courses positively affect participants’ lives.
 He extends the concept of classical nudging with Ralph Keeney by empowering individuals to become their own decision architects.
 In a well-received TEDxTalk, he summarized the core ideas.

-Overall, he raised more than 600.000 Euro third-party funding.
-Recently, he received a significant grant to develop and measure the impact of decision-making courses for high school students in Upper Franconia, in Germany who have to decide what to do after school.
-First results in the project KLUGentscheiden (smart deciding) indicate that workshops on decision making enhance the proactive cognitive skills in decision making of high school students and empower them for their future decisions.
+Overall, he raised more than 700.000 Euro third-party funding.
+Recently, he received a significant grant to develop and measure the impact of decision-making courses for high school students in Upper Franconia, Germany, who have to decide what to do after school.
+The first results in the project KLUGentscheiden (smart deciding) indicate that decision-making workshops enhance the proactive decision-making skills of high school students and empower them for their future decisions.

-He also works as a business consultant for both public and private organizations in the US and in Europe. for example, he identified and structured the strategic objectives for a huge European energy provider after Germany decided to fade out nuclear energy, he identified and structured the objectives for the California Ministry of Transportation when allocating a 12 billion budget for maintenance of highways and bridges in California, he developed a method for a leading pharmaceutical company to prioritize and monitor compounds in multi-criteria portfolio design in the early stage of the development pipeline, which is characterized by high uncertainty, or he identified and structured the objectives of the terrorist group Islamic State to provide a basis to create effective procedures to protect civilians in the Middle East, the United States, and Europe.
-Twice, he was acknowledged as finalist in the practice award of the Decision Analysis Society (INFORMS).
+He also consulted for both public and private organizations in the US and Europe in research-oriented projects.
+For example, he identified and structured the strategic objectives for a huge European energy provider after Germany decided to fade out nuclear energy, he identified and structured the objectives for the California Ministry of Transportation when allocating a 12 billion budget for the maintenance of highways and bridges in California, he developed a method for a leading pharmaceutical company to prioritize and monitor compounds in multi-criteria portfolio design in the early stage of the development pipeline, which is characterized by high uncertainty, or he identified and structured the objectives of the terrorist group Islamic State to provide a basis to create effective procedures to protect civilians in the Middle East, the United States, and Europe.
+He was acknowledged as a finalist in the practice award of the Decision Analysis Society (INFORMS) three times.